yodrew/yodrew.github.io/_pages/water.md

 The first is a wooden box with a hole in the top and maybe a toilet seat attached over the hole.
 A 20L bucket sits inside to poop and pee into.
 The room's ventilation return duct attaches to a hole in the side of the box.
 So all air exits the room through the toilet, removing all odor.
 Empty it every 3-5 days.

 A [vented urinal](/report/2x3-day#mechanical-report) works for men and adventurous women (or is adaptable).
 A toilet that separates liquid from solids is ideal.
-The styrofoam "Separet" seat is common in Swedish outhouses.
-I saw a porcelain separating composting toilet there, too.
-It was simple.
-It cost about the same as a flushing system.
-It was 1000x cheaper and less trouble than a septic system (one of industrial design's most disastrous failures, a Freudian direct descendant of the crib).
+The styrofoam "Separett" seat is common in outhouses in Sweden.

+I used a porcelain separating composting toilet there, too.
+It looked like a regular toilet.
+It cost about the same to install.
+It had no ongoing costs and produced high-grade fertilizer.
+It was 1000x cheaper than a septic system.

+Which is one of industrial design's most disastrous failures.
+It wastes water.
+It wastes nutrients, turning them into poison for ground water.

+Composting toilets are the future.

 <!--&nbsp;-->